Ultragreen/prometheus-splash/README.md

 - SERVER : IP or fqdn of the Gateway.
 - PORT : the specific TCP port of the Gateway.

+If you have already setup, you could use --preserve option to keep your active configuration and report file on place This is usefull for automatique Idempotent installation like with Ansible :

+    # splash conf set --preserve

 ### Sanitycheck